faradey/madock/docs/medusa.md

 * Master key: `masterKey` (override `search/meilisearch/master_key` in `config.xml` before enabling).

 Add the plugin to your Medusa backend, configure it with `host: http://meilisearch:7700` and the master key, and you're set.

+## HMR / file watching on macOS

+The Medusa storefront container ships with `WATCHPACK_POLLING=true` and `CHOKIDAR_USEPOLLING=true` so that Next.js HMR works on macOS bind mounts (where Docker Desktop does not forward inotify events).

+For the backend (`nodejs` service running `medusa develop`) and any other container that watches files, see the general guide [macos-hmr.md](macos-hmr.md).
+It covers Next.js, Chokidar, nodemon, ts-node-dev, tsc, vite, gulp, and grunt.

 ## Tips